Deval12345/Advanced-Python-Coding-Exercises-List/Final Lecture and Homework Scripts/FINAL_LECTURE_1.md

 - You’ll understand Python as an object-centric framework.
 - You’ll know how normal syntax like len(x) or x[i] maps to special methods.
-- You’ll see duck typing in action — real duck typing, not buzzwords.
+- You’ll see duck typing in action.
 - You’ll learn how to design your own objects so they behave like built-ins.
 - And finally, you’ll understand operator overloading in a responsible way.